The National Trust of Australia (NSW) is governed by a Board comprised of elected members and the National Trust’s Chief Executive Officer.

 Mr Bruce Pettman, Board Director

 Bruce Pettman’s areas of expertise cover building and urban conservation, including the protection, repair, adaptation and adaptive reuse of culturally significant buildings and sites.
+He is a retired heritage architect and is the former Director Heritage, Environment & Planning for NSW Public Works, and has 48 years professional experience as an architect and heritage architect.

 Since 1993 Bruce has also provided heritage conservation capacity building and the delivery of heritage projects in various parts of Asia for the World Bank, UNESCO, government agencies, NGOs and private sector.
 In 2003 he received a Centenary of Federation Medal for services to the conservation of historic buildings.
 In 2022 he received the National Trust’s Lifetime Achievement Award.

-Mr Mark Phibbs, Board Director
+Mr Paul van Ratingen, Board Director

 Luton White board member